shajra/shajra-provisioning/README.md

 }
 ```

-You can see this configuration concretely in the [./home](./home) and [./machines](./machines) directories.
+You can find these configurations concretely in the [./home](./home) and [./machines](./machines) directories.

-These configuration modules also provide a battery of checking to make sure settings are valid and congruent.
+Upstream configuration modules also provide a battery of checking to make sure settings are valid and congruent.

 # Basic operation<a id="sec-3"></a>